nccasia/aw-webui/README.md

 **Note:** Running a development version of aw-webui with an old aw-server can lead to issues due to version incompatibilities.

-You can run a development version of aw-webui with your main version of ActivityWatch by building it (or fetching the latest build from CI) and replacing placing the contents of the `static` directory of your aw-server (or aw-server-rust) installation.
+You can run a development version of aw-webui with your main version of KomuTracker by building it (or fetching the latest build from CI) and replacing placing the contents of the `static` directory of your aw-server (or aw-server-rust) installation.
 For simplicity, back up the original directory for easier switching back.

 The assets are stored in the following directories (relative to your installation directory), depending on if you use aw-server-python (default) or aw-server-rust:

- - aw-server-python: `activitywatch/aw-server/aw_server/static/`
+ - aw-server-python: `komutracker/aw-server/aw_server/static/`
- - aw-server-rust: `activitywatch/aw-server-rust/static/`
+ - aw-server-rust: `komutracker/aw-server-rust/static/`

 Either copy the assets manually, or run `make build` from the `aw-server` parent directory to rebuild and copy the assets for you.